karolinabojkowska/task5/README.md

 You must clone the current repository first and navigate to the repo for which you want to build the image.

-You need docker daemon to rebuild the docker image.
-See https://docs.docker.com/engine/.

-Additional information about the docker images and their functioning are in the README.md files in the docker directories.

 To build the docker image:
 ```
 cd docker-pysradb